vejvarm/SM3-Text-to-Query/README.md

 **Note: This repository will be updated further during the next week to make it easier to set up and use the four different databases.**

 ## Data
-The `./data` directory contains various used templates, synthea data, train and dev data and the compoted results.
+The `./data` directory contains our template questions, the Synthea data, train and dev data, and the Text-to-Query results of our evaluated LLMs for all databases.

 For detailed information about the data presented in this project, please refer to the README in the `./data` directory.

 ## Code
-The `./src` directory contains the code to reproduce the results presented in SM3-Text-to-Query research.
+The `./src` directory contains the code to reproduce the results presented in SM3-Text-to-Query.

 A more elaborate description of the code components can be found in the README of the `./src` directory.